 (Not all meringue is made this way.
 Italian meringue way, for example, asks that simple syrup be added to egg whites.)

 Crunchy and chewy.
 Soft and hard.
 Dessert and a dessert base.
-Meringue is the LBD of desserts.
+Meringue is fundamentals of desserts.

 Making a meringue dessert means creating mini snow mountains.
 As you whisk, the egg whites will transform from liquid into foam.
 As you continue, they’ll stiffen.